1982 FIFA World Cup: Awards

-FIFA retrospective ranking
+Final standings

 In 1986, FIFA published a report that ranked all teams in each World Cup up to and including 1986, based on progress in the competition, overall results and quality of the opposition.
 The rankings for the 1982 tournament were as follows:

-Branding
+Marketing

+Sponsorship

+The sponsors of the 1982 FIFA World Cup consisted out of 34 FIFA World Cup Sponsors.